JanGawronski/TODOapp/readme.md

-# todobackend
+# todo app
-Do projektu użyłem Typescript, Express.js, TypeORM, bazy MariaDB, REST API, class-validator oraz Swaggera.
+Simple todo app made with Typescript, Next.js, Tailwind CSS, Express.js, TypeORM, MariaDB, REST API, class-validator and Swagger.

-## How to install
+## How to setup

-Zakładam, że Node.js oraz serwer bazy danych MySQL już jest zainstalowany.

-Domyślne parametry bazy danych to:
-- nazwa: todo,
-- użytkownik: admin,
-- hasło: admin.

-Można je zmienić w pliku database.ts.

-W pliku setup.sql są komendy do przygotowania tabel bazy danych, a w pliku exampledata.sql komendy, że wypełnić bazę przykładowymi danymi.

-Żeby zainstalować wystarczy w folderze projektu uruchomić komendę:
+Node.js and Docker are required.

+To setup the project you need to run the following command in root directory:

 `npm install`

-Żeby potem uruchomić trzeba wpisać:

-`npx ts-node index.ts`
+## How to run:

+Run the following commands in root directory:

+`npm run todoapp_db`

+and:

+`npm run dev`